Positive Reframing Worksheet

 Step 2: Identify the challenging situation

-Guide clients in describing the challenging situation causing distress, encouraging them to be specific and honest as acknowledging the issue is the first step towards positive change.
+Once you've distributed the worksheet to the clients, guide them in describing the challenging situation causing distress, encouraging them to be specific and honest.
+Acknowledging the issue is the first step towards positive change.

 Step 3: Explore negative thoughts